Best Practices When Managing Small and Large Projects

 So, today what I want to look at are some principles.
 There are six principles that I think that guide the small versus large projects and some things we can think about so that it guides us in managing these projects.

 All right, number one, a project is a project whether it’s small or large.
-It’s going to have a start date and an end date.
+It’s going to have a plan for a start date and an end date.
 It’s going to yield a unique deliverable and you’re delivering a solution to a problem.
 So, no matter what, big or small, that’s what a project is.
 So, depending upon that, it’s critical for the organization to define the criteria for the small versus large.
 Because who’s to say, what are we comparing it to?
 It depends and it’s up to the organization to decide what small or a large is.

 So, if you look at defining a small versus large by scope, is a small versus large dependent upon the scope and how big the scope is, how long it’s going to take?
 Is this project a couple of weeks?
 Is it a couple of months?
 Or is a multi-year project?
 Then the cost, is it dependent upon budget?
 Does it go into certain categories depending upon what budget or who funds the project?